-Moral Permissibility.
-DDE is often invoked to explain the permissibility of an action that causes a harm by distinguishing whether this harm is a mere side-effect of bringing about a good result, or rather a means to bringing about the same good end [28].
-DDE has been utilized, in [17], to explain the consistency of judgments, shared by subjects from demographically diverse populations, on a series of moral dilemmas developed from the classic trolley problem [12].
+Moral Permissibility The Doctrine of Double Effect is often invoked to explain the permissibility of an action that causes a harm by distinguishing whether this harm is a mere side-effect of bringing about a good result, or rather a means to bringing about the same good end [28].
+The Doctrine of Double Effect has been utilized, in [17], to explain the consistency of judgments, shared by subjects from demographically diverse populations, on a series of moral dilemmas developed from the classic trolley problem [12].
 These dilemmas inquire whether it is permissible to harm one or more individuals for the purpose of saving others.
 The original trolley problem, often identified as the Bystander Case, concerns the permissibility of diverting the trolley from the main track to a parallel side track, on which a man is standing, for saving five people walking on the main track.
 The dilemma thus concerns the permissibility to kill the man while saving the five.
-Other dilemmas of the problem are obtained by modifying this case.
+Other dilemmas of the problem are obtained by adapting this case.
 In the Footbridge Case, there exists only the main track but with a footbridge over it, on which a heavy man stands.
 The dilemma concerns the permissibility to shove him onto the track for stopping the trolley, consequently saving the five.
-Though both cases aim at saving the five, albeit killing one, they differ in the DDE permissibility of their corresponding actions.
+Though both cases aim at saving the five, albeit killing one, they differ in the Doctrine of Double Effect permissibility of their corresponding actions.

-Another principle, related to DDE, is DTE [20] that refines DDE on the notion about harming someone as an intended means.
-DTE distinguishes further between doing an action in order that an effect occurs and doing it because that effect will occur.
-Though DTE also classifies the former as impermissible, it is more tolerant to the latter (the third effect): it treats as permissible those actions performed just and only because instrumental harm will occur.
-DTE is proposed to accommodate the Loop Case [48] of the trolley problem.
+Another principle, related to the Doctrine of Double Effect, is the Doctrine of Triple Effect [20] that refines the Doctrine of Double Effect on the notion about harming someone as an intended means.
+The Doctrine of Triple Effect distinguishes further between doing an action in order that an effect occurs and doing it because that effect will occur.
+Though the Doctrine of Triple Effect also classifies the former as impermissible, it is more tolerant to the latter (the third effect): it treats as permissible those actions performed just and only because instrumental harm will occur.
+The Doctrine of Triple Effect is proposed to accommodate the Loop Case [48] of the trolley problem.
 In this dilemma, the trolley can be redirected onto a side track, which loops back towards the five.
 However, a heavy man sits on this looping side track, so that his body will by itself stop the trolley.
 The question is whether it is permissible to divert the trolley to the looping side track, thereby killing him, but saving the five.
 This case strikes most philosophers that diverting the trolley is permissible [31].
-To this end, DTE may provide the justification: it is permissible because it will hit the man, but not in order to intentionally kill him [20].
-Nonetheless, DDE views diverting the trolley in this case as impermissible.
+To this end, the Doctrine of Triple Effect may provide the justification: it is permissible because it will hit the man, but not in order to intentionally kill him [20].
+Nonetheless, the Doctrine of Double Effect views diverting the trolley in this case as impermissible.